 In the 2013/14 season a new high school competition was implemented and Acadia University became the host site for a pre-designed competition called Robofest, run out of Lawrence Technological University, Southfield, Michigan, USA.
 The season had 15 teams register and 13 compete at the championship.
 The total registered FIRST® LEGO® League teams were 42, of which 30 were chosen to move from the regional NSCC qualifiers to the Championships, and 29 competed at the event.
 Due to incliment weather an FIRST® LEGO® League and Robofest team did not show from Cape Breton.
 The date of the event was February 15th, 2014.

 The 2014/15 season had 10 Robofest teams register and 7 compete at the championship.
 The total registered FIRST® LEGO® League teams were 63, of which 30 were chosen to move from the regional NSCC qualifiers to the Championships, with 27 showing up on competition day.
 The Championship took place at Acadia on February 14th, 2015.
 This was the 10th Anniversary of the High School Robot Programming Competitions!

 The 2015/16 season the Championship at Acadia was held on February 13th, 2016.
 This was the 10th Anniversary of the FIRST® LEGO League at the Robot Programming Competition!
 This season 63 FIRST® LEGO® League teams registered and 21 Robofest High School Teams registered from across the province.
 Of the 84 teams, 29 FIRST® teams and 17 Robofest teams competed.
 This is the largest competition that Acadia Robotics has hosted to date with well over 400 members, coaches, and volunteers attending.

-The 2016-17 season the Acadia Championship will take place on March 4, 2017.
-This will be the 12th season of the Annual Robot Programming Compeition!
+The 2016-17 season the Acadia Championship took place on March 4, 2017.
+It was the 12th season of the Annual Robot Programming Competition!